IvanDimanov/paratask/shared_data/README.md

-The folder 'shared_data' holds JSON files which are used to share data between processes.
+The folder 'shared_data' holds JSON files which are used to share data between forked functions.